How to Request Funeral or Bereavement Leave: Examples for 2026

 Use the right leave wording

-Check whether your workplace says funeral leave, bereavement leave, compassionate leave, emergency leave, annual leave, or unpaid leave before you write.
+Check whether your workplace uses the terms funeral leave, bereavement leave, compassionate leave, emergency leave, annual leave, or unpaid leave before you write.

 See what to include

-Please let me know if this should be recorded as bereavement leave, compassionate leave, annual leave, or unpaid leave under company policy.
+Please let me know if this should be recorded as bereavement leave, compassionate leave, annual leave, or unpaid leave according to company policy.

 Give the dates you know

 State the start date, expected end date, and return date as clearly as possible.
-If arrangements may change, say so without overexplaining.
+If arrangements could change, mention this briefly without overexplaining.

 See an example

-I would like to request leave from [Start Date] to [End Date], with my planned return to work on [Return Date].
+I would like to request leave from [Start Date] to [End Date], with my planned return on [Return Date].

 Keep the personal details limited

 You do not need to describe the circumstances of the death.
-In most workplaces, the relationship, dates, and leave need are enough.
+In most workplaces, simply stating the relationship, dates, and leave needed is sufficient.

 See the difference